 Standing water underneath a house is a big problem.
 It typically comes from groundwater after heavy rain.
 It is common in this area because of the composition of the soils (mostly clay!).
 This water is constantly evaporating into the air which maintains a very wet and humid environment.
 Standing water should be dealt with immediately either through additional sand or with a drainage system and sump pump.
 Sand can be used when the standing water is minimal in a low spot.
 Drainage is appropriate when standing water is moderate to severe.
 If crawl space flooding isn’t dealt with, it can result in foundation settlement, other foundation problems, wood rot, crawl space fungus, mold, sloping floors, cracked walls, cracked bricks, and more.

 *This crawl space had no vapor barrier.
-31 joists had to be repaired, 6×6′ sections of main beam had to be replaced, and the wood had to be treated with a fungicide.
+31 joists had to be repaired, 6×6′ sections of the main beam had to be replaced, and the wood had to be treated with a fungicide.
 It cost them over several thousand dollars… Would that have happened if they had taken the minimum precaution and had a vapor barrier installed?
-Damage would not have occured or it would have been minimized.
+The damage would not have occurred or it would have been minimized.